Moonshooters/slate/source/includes/_companies.md

 }
 ```

-This endpoint uses our natural language processing engine to determine the industry and agency category and status of any website.
+This endpoint uses our sophisticated processing engine and years of company name to domain matching to provide the best service on the internet for converting company names to domains.

 ### HTTP Request